GitHub Sync

 Click Connect with GitHub to start the setup

-1. Install the Dot Context Sync app and choose repository access
+1. Install the Dot Context Sync GitHub App

 GitHub App installation page